-Erythroplakia is a red, raised area or spot that bleeds if scraped.
-About 70% of erythroplakias are cancerous or precancerous.
+Erythroplakia (red patch) is a persistent red, raised area or spot in the oral cavity that bleeds if scraped.
+About 90% of erythroplakias are cancerous or precancerous.

-Other oral cancer symptoms include:
+Other potential signs of oral cancer include:

-- Difficulty chewing, swallowing or moving the tongue or jaw
+- Difficulty chewing, swallowing or moving the tongue or jaw.

-- Persistent bad breath
+- Persistent bad breath.

-- Unexplained weight loss
+- Unexplained weight loss.